Start Splunk Enterprise and launch Splunk Web

 In Mac OS X, you can start Splunk Enterprise from the Finder.

-1. Double-click the Splunk icon on the Desktop to launch the Splunk helper application, entitled "Splunk's Little Helper".
+1. Double-click the Splunk icon on the Desktop to launch the Splunk helper application, called "Splunk's Little Helper".

-The first time you run the helper application, it notifies you that it needs to perform a brief initialization.
+- The first time you run the helper application, it notifies you that it needs to perform an initialization.

-2. Click OK to allow Splunk to initialize and set up the trial license.
+2. Click OK for Splunk enterprise to initialize and set up the trial license.

-After the helper application loads, it displays a dialog box with several options:
+3. After the helper application opens, it displays several options: